 Like many people, you’ve probably been cooking at home a lot lately.
 But keeping your menu plan fresh and healthy and finding time to cook after your daily tasks can be tough (let alone tackling the piles of dishes that follow).

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-But before you run though the nearest drive through or order a pizza, consider this: “More often than not, eating at home is healthier,” says Cleveland Clinic dietitian Anna Taylor, RD.
-“While it’s not impossible to eat healthy out, you have more control over your ingredients and aren’t tempted by overly bloated portion sizes in your own kitchen.”
+“More often than not, eating at home is generally the best option,” says dietitian Anna Taylor, RD.
+“While your favorite restaurants might offer healthy options for you to choose from — you have more control over your ingredients at home and aren’t tempted by larger portion sizes in your own kitchen.”

 That’s where the “dinner board” comes in — also called a charcuterie plate — to shake things up, use what you have and save some prep and cleanup time.

 “The benefits of these large platters full of proteins, fruits and veggies, breads, spreads and salads are that they’re quick, fun ways to eat healthy any night of the week,” Taylor says.
 “Plus, you’re not cooking anything, You’re just assembling, which means it’s super-quick and easy.
 You’ll be amazed at what a memorable and healthful meal you can make out of what you already have.”